Girls ADVOCACY AND LEADERSHIP SERIES (GALS) - Philadelphia, USA

 The deportation crisis affecting undocumented immigrants

-100% of participants cited an improvement in their confidence to speak publicly in front of a group.
+100% of participants cited an improvement in their confidence to speak publicly about themselves.

 Bria, a GALS participant from 2010-2012, recently reached out to WCI to tell us what impact GALS had on her.
 Here's what she had to say: